Dhole/dhole.github.io/content/post/chip8_emu_2.md

   `embedded-hal` traits.
 I'm using this library to block on asynchronous interrupts.
 - [panic-halt](https://github.com/korken89/panic-halt): used to set panic
-  behaviour to halt.
-A rust project requires a definition of panic behaviour.
+  behavior to halt.
+A rust project requires a definition of panic behavior.
-  When using `std`, the panic behaviour is defined as a routine that unwinds the stack to show all the functions that were called until the panic was reached, and then terminate.
-In the embedded world we don't have an operating system and thus we lose `std`, so we need to manually define the panic behaviour.
+  When using `std`, the panic behavior is defined as a routine that unwinds the stack to show all the functions that were called until the panic was reached, and then terminate.
+In the embedded world we don't have an operating system and thus we lose `std`, so we need to manually define the panic behavior.
 - [arrayvec](https://github.com/bluss/arrayvec): This library provides
   `Vector`-like types that use fixed capacity arrays internally instead of memory from the heap.
 We require this because we won't have a memory